 Main Street Small Business Relief Grant Program

-The Partnership has a total of $251,681 to fund grants to eligible businesses.
-The Partnership has opted to use $0 for grant program administration in order to maximize the grants to eligible businesses.
-In addition to the $251,681, the Partnership has set aside limited funding to be used to reduce the advertising costs for businesses participating in the 2021 Get it Downtown magazine.
-The Partnership will provide more information on this opportunity later this spring.
+The Partnership granted a total of $250,278 to interested eligible businesses.
+The Partnership opted to use $0 for grant program administration in order to maximize the grants to eligible businesses.
+In addition to the $250,278, the Partnership has set aside limited funding to be used to reduce the advertising costs for businesses participating in the 2021 Get it Downtown magazine.

-Following the grant deadline, the Partnership will review the number of eligible applicants and divide the pool of available funds equally between all eligible businesses.
+Following the grant deadline, the Partnership divided the pool of available funds equally between all eligible businesses.
 All grant dollars received by eligible businesses must be spent by June 30, 2021.

 Grant Program Guidelines

 - One time grant award with no repayment (not a loan)

 - Limited to one award per business entity

 - Retail, restaurant/craft beverage and personal service (fitness, salon/spa/barber, tattoo/piercing, wellness, entertainment) businesses are eligible to apply